Heuristics for Inequality minimization in PageRank values: Conclusion

-\subsubsection{Results}
+The graphs employed in our experiments are detailed in Table \ref{tab:dataset}, obtained from the SuiteSparse Matrix Collection \cite{suite19}.
+These graphs encompass a range of $3.07$ to $214$ million vertices and $25.4$ million to $3.80$ billion edges.
+We make sure that the edges are both undirected and weighted, with a default weight set to $1$.

+\subsection{Results}

 \ignore{It is observed that web graphs tend to have the highest inequality (Gini coefficient), while road networks tend to have the lowest.}As shown in Figure \ref{fig:im-all}, results indicate that the heuristics usually succeed in reducing inequality on graphs with high Gini coefficient (such as web graphs and social networks), but mostly fail on graphs with low Gini coefficient (such as road networks and collaboration networks).
 It is also observed that the rate of decrease in Gini coefficient decreases as more and more edges are added to graph.
-In general, we observe that the heuristics \textit{edgeInsertCxrx}, \textit{edgeInsertCxSx}, and \textit{edgeInsertCxSr} perform the best, with \textit{edgeInsertCxSx}, and \textit{edgeInsertCxSr} performing almost identically. \textbf{edgeInsertCxrx} and \textbf{edgeInsertCxSx} heuristics would therefore be the best choices, given that \textit{edgeInsertCxSr} requires a modified PageRank computation.
+In general, we observe that the heuristics \textit{Cxrx}, \textit{CxSx}, and \textit{CxSr} perform the best, with \textit{CxSx}, and \textit{CxSr} performing almost identically. \textbf{Cxrx} and \textbf{CxSx} heuristics would therefore be the best choices, given that \textit{CxSr} requires a modified PageRank computation.

-Based on these results, a suitable approach to minimizing inequality would be to apply both the \textit{edgeInsertCxrx} and \textit{edgeInsertCxSx} heuristics and choose the the best among them for each edge addition.
+Based on these results, a suitable approach to minimizing inequality would be to apply both the \textit{Cxrx} and \textit{CxSx} heuristics and choose the the best among them for each edge addition.
 Future research work can include exploring randomized heuristics or looking for better deterministic heuristics.